Dudley S. Gregory: Biography

 A member of the Whig Party, Gregory was elected in 1846 to the United States House of Representatives, serving one term in office from March 4, 1847 – March 3, 1849, and chose not to run for re-election.
 After ten years, Gregory was elected for a third term as mayor in 1858 and served to 1860.
 Gregory was involved in banking and railroads.

 Upon returning to private business, Gregory was one of the incorporators of the "Mutual Benefit Life and Insurance Company of the County of Hudson" along with several partners including his last predecessor as mayor of Jersey City, Samuel Wescott.

 An original stockholder of the Adirondack Iron and Steel Works in Jersey City, Gregory bought the company in 1863.
 Adirondack was the oldest continually operating cast-steel works in the United States.

 Gregory married Ann Marie Lyon of Albany, New York on September 10, 1822.
 They had 14 children; Caroline, Mary Louisa, Clara Bartlett, George Washington, Joseph, Dudley Sanford, Ann Eliza, Ann Marie, Walter, Charles Edward, Benjamin, Laura Drew, Archibald McIntyre and David Henderson.

-Gregory died in his home in Jersey City on December 8, 1874.
+Gregory died in his home in Jersey City, New Jersey on December 8, 1874.
 He was buried in Green-Wood Cemetery in Brooklyn with his wife who had died three years earlier on May 18, 1871.
 At the time of his death, Dudley's estate was estimated to be worth $1 million and his will provided for annual payments to be made to some of his children and grandchildren, sister-in-law, and "Adam Thompson, a colored servant."